top of page

 • Nausea- If you're prone to motion sickness you may experience feelings of nausea.

-• Soft-tissue injury (bruising)- Although the slings are soft and stretchy, Aerial can be painful in the beginning.
+• Soft-tissue injury (bruising)- Aerial can be painful in the beginning.
 Bruising can occur.
-To reduce the risk of injury, it is recommended students wear shirts that cover their upper arms and leggings that cover the knee.
+To reduce the risk of these minor injuries, it is recommended students wear shirts that cover their upper arms and leggings that cover the knee.

 bottom of page